My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author

 My Donor Egg Pregnancy Experience

-Using donor eggs to get pregnant isn’t something you can really understand until you have gone through it.
+Using donor eggs to get pregnant isn’t something you can understand until you have gone through it.
 I worked myself up so much about a bunch of fears and lies I was telling myself, and my daughter took all those away.

 I went from feeling like the most unlucky person in the world to the absolute luckiest.
 I wish I knew back then that the hardest thing I was going to experience in life was going to lead me to the absolute best.